MaartenAfschrift/osim_python_tools/README.md

-I stole some things from pyosim (InverseKinematics and InverseDynamics) and some
+I stole some things from pyosim (InverseKinematics and InverseDynamics) and utilsTRC from OpenCap.